Digreem/Complex-calculator/README.md

 # Complex-calculator
-# calculates the value of an expression with complex numbers
+## calculates the value of an expression with complex numbers
+lol
 # can work with fractional numbers
 # input is a symbolic string, for example: (3.4+2i)/(5-8.93i) + 1+64i